 6. When replying to a major prospect

 You’ve just received an email from a business owner, and a potential client.
-And you’re eager to get started on the project.
+And you’re eager to create an action plan so you can get started on the project.
 But before you hit “reply,” take a moment to read over the email and make sure you’re crafting a professional, courteous response.
 After all, first impressions matter, and you want to make sure you’re putting your best foot forward.

 Not sure where to start?
 Check out our email response template below.